walmvdw/sdl-healthcheck/README.md

 # sdl-healthcheck

-A simple webapplication that can check the status of SDL CIS micro services.
+A simple web application that can check the status of SDL CIS micro services.

+The health check web application functions as a simple proxy server.
+It provides http endpoints that can be called (without OAuth authentication), these endpoints then call the configured SDL OData micro service, performs authentication and calls the configured URL.
+This way you can check if the micro service works without having to handle the authentication.

+Typical use case is to configure the endpoints provided in a load balancer which uses the web application to check the availability of a micro service.

+In addition to the healt check functionality the web application also provides functionality to temporarily 'disable' a service by placing a file in a
+(configurable) directory.
+This way it is possible to disable the service from the load balancer without actually stopping the service (making it easier to debug or check issues).

 ## Installation